IoT Laboratory (IN2106)

 |Registration is through the matching system

 For the successful participation in the course, it is most important to be enthusiastic about building IoT applications.
-It is helpful to have background in system level programming, installation of large software packages, cloud native application technologies, and data analytics techniques.
+It is helpful to have background in programming for microcontroller units (MCUs), web application technologies, and data analytics techniques.

 As teams are arranged of multiple students, it is not obligatory to have the experience in all of the mentioned areas.